 Hunter S. Thompson and Bill Murray once invented a new sport: ‘Shotgun Golf’

-There are certain figures of contemporary popular culture that operate somewhere between the mainstream media and certain countercultures that offer and alternative, creative and somewhat unusual lifestyle.
+There are certain figures of contemporary popular culture that operate somewhere between the mainstream media and the countercultures that offer an alternative, creative and somewhat unusual lifestyle.
 Hunter S. Thompson, the acclaimed journalist and founder of the gonzo journalism movement, is a figure that epitomises that thin slither of life with an unnerving eccentricity.

-Whether it be the one year of his life spent riding around with the Hells Angels motorcycle gang in a bid to write the perfect article, or the moment he decided to run for Sheriff in Pitkin County, Colorado as part of the Freak Power ticket, Thompson has very rarely allowed normal social constraints to dampen his free-flowing series of bizarrely unconventional masterplans.
+Whether it be the one year of his life spent riding around with the Hells Angels motorcycle gang in a bid to write the perfect article or the moment he decided to run for Sheriff in Colorado as part of the Freak Power ticket, Thompson has very rarely allowed normal social constraints to dampen his free-flowing series of bizarrely unconventional masterplans.

 After creating Fear and Loathing in Las Vegas, a book that not only signifies some of his greatest work to date, but a project which would later birth a close friendship between the author and actor Johnny Depp following the cinematic recreation of his words, Thompson’s fame knew no bounds.
 For Thompson, an enigmatic personality whose imagination was endless, his door was always open to like-minded creatives who were willing to push the realms of accessibility through any means necessary.